MalayNagda/ROS_Gazebo/README.md

   <img src="images/turtlesim_letterN.PNG">
 </p>

-In order to get the output as seen above, run the following two lines, each in a separate terminal tab/window-
+In order to get the output as seen above, run the following two lines, each in a separate Ubuntu terminal tab/window-

 ```
 rosrun turtlesim turtlesim_node
 rosrun turtle_description my_initials_turtlesim.py
 ```
 ## 2. World building in Gazebo and robot interaction in it
-The purpose of this project was to understand and use ROS Gazebo simulator along with making a robot interact with that world.
+The purpose of this project was to understand and use ROS Gazebo simulator along with making a robot interact in a Gazebo world.

 The objective was to make a Gazebo world with a Turtlebot3 robot in it and teleoperate the robot to move to make the shape of letter ‘N’ in the world space built.